StephenCleary/blog-stephencleary-dotcom/blog/_posts/2014-04-24-a-tour-of-task-part-0-overview.md

 It's unanimous!
 This post is the first in a series that will take a look at all the `Task` members (as of .NET 4.5).

+## What is a "Task"

+A `Task` is an object representing some operation that will complete in the future.
+In other languages, this same concept is commonly called a "Future" or a "Promise".
+In C#, tasks may represent some code that is running, or they may represent some future _event_ (e.g., a timer firing).

 ## A Bit of Task History

 One of the biggest stumbling blocks to developers learning `async` is actually the `Task` type itself.
 Most developers fall into one of two categories: